 Bennett and James (1998) defined environmental accounting as "the generation, analysis, and use of financial and non-financial information in order to optimize corporate, environmental and economic performance, achieving a sustainable business".
 Gupta (2011) offered a brief and concise definition of the concept as "the identification, compilation, estimation and analysis of environmental cost information for better decision-making within the firm.
 This proposes a simple change in focus to extend management accounting to include environmental costs borne by the organization (Cullen and Whelan, 2006).
-The ultimate objective of environmental accounting is to clearly indicate the environmental cost of each process, by separating the non-environmental costs from the environmental costs (Gupta, 2011).
+The ultimate objective of environmental accounting is to clearly indicate the environmental costs (Gupta, 2011).